StellaKahianyu/PowerBI_Chocolate-Sales-Dashboard/README.md

 * Interactive Slicers: Filter data by Year and Product for targeted analysis.
 * Trends Over Time: Track Sales and Boxes Shipped by month to identify seasonal patterns.
 * Perfomance Analysis:
-        - Top 10 Products and Sales by Country for product and regional insights.
+        * Top 10 Products and Sales by Country for product and regional insights.
-        - Top 10 Salespersons and YOY% Change for Top 5 Products to highlight high perfomers.
+        * Top 10 Salespersons and YOY% Change for Top 5 Products to highlight high perfomers.
 * Key Metrcs at a Glance: Cards show Total Sales, Average Sales and Total Boxes Shipped to quickly assess perfomance.

 **Data & Methodology**
-*The dashboard uses structured sales and shipping data, with transformations performed in Power Query and key metrics calculated using DAX.
+* The dashboard uses structured sales and shipping data, with transformations performed in Power Query and key metrics calculated using DAX.
-*Data includes:
+* Data includes:
-    -Sales Person
+    * Sales Person
-    -Country
+    * Country
-    -Product
+    * Product
-    -Date
+    * Date
-    -Amount
+    * Amount
-    -Boxes Shipped
+    * Boxes Shipped
-*The visualizations are designed to highlight trends, compare perfomance across dimensions, and support data-driven decisions.
+* The visualizations are designed to highlight trends, compare perfomance across dimensions, and support data-driven decisions.

 **How to Explore**
 1. Download the .pbix file.